michafdlr/jokeTeller/README.md

-# Your Joketeller (in German)
+# Your Joketeller

-This simple website tells you jokes in german.
+This simple website tells you jokes.
 Replace `getTtsKey()` with your API-key for the tts-API.
+With the dropdown menu you can select between english and german.